mrbazzan/cs50/README.md

 - Memory
   -
-  - Dynamic memory allocation is done using functions such as malloc, calloc
+  - Dynamic memory allocation is done using functions such as malloc, calloc.
+Dynamically created memory is stored on the `heap` not `stack` as opposed to local variables which is stored on the `stack`.

   `makefile001` introduces make and Makefile